-Our vision is to encourage a whole food-systems approach for sustainable agriculture and food research, to deliver productive, resilient and sustainable food and farming.
+Our vision is to encourage a whole food-systems approach for Sustainable Agriculture and Food (SAF) research, to deliver productive, resilient and sustainable food and farming.

 We have further articulated our vision and focus for agriculture in the Research in Agriculture and Food Security Strategic Framework:

 You may need to download additional plug-ins to open this file.

 The Strategic Framework is divided into six focus areas:

 - Crop and farmed animal health

 Global demand for food is rising, driven by factors such as population growth, increasing affluence and changing diets.
 At the same time, there is increasing competition for land and fresh water, putting added pressure on production and the wider environments within which food is produced.
 Climate change is also increasing the uncertainty of ensuring food supply, for example, through more extreme weather and increased pressure from pests and diseases.
 The global population is projected to grow from 7.3 billion in 2015 to 9.5 billion in 2050.
 At least 60% more food production is needed by 2050 to feed the world’s population and this must be in the context of minimising the impacts of agriculture on the environment.
 There is a need for more sustainable production of a sufficient, safe and nutritious food supply to deliver future food security.

 Agriculture and food make a vital contribution to the UK’s prosperity.
 The agri-food sector employs 4.1 million people and contributes £121 billion Gross Value Added to the UK economy.
 There are clear opportunities for research to deliver significant improvements to the agri-food system and provide further economic benefit to the UK, through increased productivity, improved quality and safety, and increased trade and exports.
 Food is a global commodity, and in 2018 the total value of food and drink exports from the UK was £22 billion.